 A generator/motor unit could fail due to electro-mechanical malfunction or due to a failure of the power electronics.
 The considered AWT system has eight turbines and thus requires eight VSRs, where always two VSRs are supplied by a DAB.
 The LV connections between the DAB and the VSRs could be protected with lead fuses in the considered wiring concept.
-If one generator/motor and/or VSR fail such that an over-current occurs on the LV dc-bus, the corresponding fuse trips and disconnects the VSR from the LV dc-bus.
+If one generator/motor and/or VSR fail such that an overcurrent occurs on the LV dc-bus, the corresponding fuse trips and disconnects the VSR from the LV dc-bus.
 The second VSR, which is connected to the same DAB, can then still be operated, theoretically even above the nominal power level.
 An (electronic) over-current protection switch could be placed at the MV terminals of the DAB in order to minimize the impact of such a failure on the other motor/generator units.
 The protection switch does not only enable to disconnected the DAB during a failure transient and to reconnect it after successful recovery but can be also used to permanently disconnect the DAB from the MV dc-bus (tether) if the DAB itself fails.
 For safety purposes, a pulsed resistor should be placed at the LV terminals of the DAB.

 The break of the tether is the most critical failure.
 The AWT then becomes an autonomous aircraft, which means that local computational power and sensors to determine the flight attitude are required to cope with this failure mode.
 One option would be to install a battery on the AWT, which would be only half-charged and thus could supply/absorb energy to/from the generator/motor units and thus enable an autonomous landing of the AWT.
 The disadvantage with this approach is the additional weight of the battery.
 If an autonomous emergency landing should be achieved without local energy storage, some of the generator/motor units could be operated as generators (similar to a RAM turbine of an aircraft) and some as motors and thus provide the required energy for a controlled landing.
+The safety aspect of AWT systems is addressed, e.g., in the United States by Makani Power Inc. (acquired by Google) in collaboration with the Federal Aviation Association (FAA) [33].